BushLife - A Guided Duck Hunt

 Do you smoke?
 That’s no problem on a bird hunt.
 Need to pee, also not a problem.
 It’s funny, but it’s not, because these are things to consider as you won’t be doing this around a deer stand.
 At least not if you are serious about your success.

-I highly suggest waterfowl for beginner hunters, as you can layer on your skills over time.
+I highly suggest waterfowl for beginner hunters, as you can layer your skills over time.
 Scent, for example, is not a part of the bird-hunting equation.

 Success and My First Bird!

 Just like that, we were on!
-We went from chatting away to this hunt becoming very real, and so early on.
+We went from chatting away to this hunt becoming so real, and so early on.
 Before I knew it, I had pulled the trigger on my first-ever animal of any form, and I didn’t miss my first shot either.
-Once the first shot hit, it injured him enough, that he was mine and unable to get away.
-A quick second hit and that goose was mine.
-At this point, my guide called his hunting dog Woody, and just like that my bird was being retrieved.
+Once the first shot hit, it injured him enough that he was mine and unable to get away.
+A second quick hitโ€ฆ and the goose was mine.
+At this point, my guide called his hunting dog Woody, and just like that, my bird was being retrieved.

 Lessons of A Guided Duck Hunt